KE25 SR |

 relocated the g-box cross member rearward to suit.
 The clutch was converted to

-head will fit it also. the mounts are 10mm wider on each side so the springs needed
+head.
+The mounts are 10mm wider on each side so the springs needed

-jacking out a bit. there were no shock mounts on this diff either.
+jacking out a bit.
+There were no shock mounts on this diff either.
 The drive

 shaft is also from the RT40 which was shortened and a 22spline yoke (to fit the T50